-Download report with detailed guidance on DALYs.
+Download report with detailed guidance on DALYs (includes disability weights for typhoid and cholera)

 Cohort size

 The cohort size is the number of people alive in a given birth cohort specified by the calendar year and age during that year - so it will be the same across all scenarios.
 We will then be able to calculate the number of FVPs (fully vaccinated persons) by multiplying this with the relevant coverage.
 The cohort size should be comparable to the interpolated population provided on Montagu.
 The cohort size should reflect the age range, time range and gender (female, male or both) for which your model is tracking the population.